Modern Times

 The Unauthorized Chronology of the DC Universe by Chris J Miller (2001-2010)

 However, I’d be remiss if I didn’t explain why my chronology explicitly (and purposefully) differs from other chronologies on the web, including Miller’s “Unauthorized Chronology.”
 First off, when you add-in all the other DC characters (besides the Bat-Family) you’ll find that things need to shift and fit-to-form even more in order to make things understandable and explicable from a narrative perspective.
 This is Miller’s burden, one which I haven’t quite undertaken—and one that has caused some contradiction between our works.
-Miller’s chronology, along with some other respected online timeline projects, also place important events (such as the debut of Two-Face, the appearance of Dick Grayson as Robin, and the formation of the JLA) a year or so prior to when they appear on my list.
+Miller’s chronology, along with some other respected online timeline projects, also places important events (such as the debut of Two-Face, the appearance of Dick Grayson as Robin, and the formation of the JLA) a year or so prior to when they appear on my list.
 For example, Miller has Two-Face debuting in Year Two and Robin debuting in Year Three shortly after the JLA.
 My chronology lists Two-Face debuting in Year Three and Robin debuting in Year Five before the JLA debuts.

 Long Halloween collected